-Brailsford not right for ECB - Collins
+Collins questions Brailsford suitability

 Last updated on .From the section Cricket

-English cricket should not seek advice from Sir Dave Brailsford after his "failures" with British Cycling, says Damian Collins MP.
+MP Damian Collins has questioned whether English cricket should seek advice from Sir Dave Brailsford after his "failures" with British Cycling.

 The Ineos Grenadiers' general manager came under scrutiny in the wake of the tribunal of ex-cycling medic doctor Richard Freeman.